ourlifeloop/marketing/src/cms/blog/customer-spotlight-balfour-senior-living.md

 Finally, LifeLoop’s special features have helped to re-affirm what Balfour locations have always been: not just care facilities, but true communities of caregivers, residents, and their families.

 “You’re used to thinking of senior living as this 2-D thing, right?”
 Louise says.
 “There’s the resident, there’s the care staff, and that’s it.
 But that’s not really the whole story.
-The third dimension is that family member / loved one connection.
+The third dimension is that family member/loved one connection.
 LifeLoop helps us keep that in focus.”

 By opening up multiple lines of communication, LifeLoop strengthens the bonds that residents and their families feel to Balfour communities — and even opens up new opportunities for connection that no one had previously thought of.